aws-samples/aws-batch-comp-infrastructure-sample/README.md

 and the instance AMI from the image_id is: `ami-0bb273345f0961e90`.  **N.B.: do *not* use** `ami-0bb273345f0961e90` as your instance AMI.
 Instead, please use the result of the command above when you run it.
 Instance AMIs are both region-specific and updated frequently, so we cannot provide a default.

-This script will take 5-10 minutes to run.
+The `create-solver-infrastructure` script takes 5-10 minutes to run.
 At this point, all the SAT-Comp cloud resources should be created.

 ### Creating the Base Docker Leader and Worker Images for Solvers